open-5g/openrangym/_posts/tutorials/2024-09-16-xdevsm-tutorial.md

 {% include pub-template.html %}
 {% endcapture %}

 This guide provides an overview of deploying an xApp based on the xDevSM framework and offers examples of how to use it effectively.
-For detailed information about the framework's structure, refer to the [paper](#paper-reference).
+For detailed information about the framework's structure, refer to this [paper](#paper-reference).

 ## Prerequisites